a light black sesame and chestnut layer cake – as simple as possible with sponge cake and whipped cream

 Preheat oven to 350F.

-Butter the cake pan, line with a parchment circle, and butter the parchment.
+Have three 5″ (14cm) cake pans at the ready.
+Butter the cake pans, line each with a parchment circle, and butter the parchment.
+Dust the buttered pans lightly with flour and tap out the excess.

 Whisk together the flour, black sesame and salt.